WEBSITE UPDATED Tuesday June 22, 2022

-You must provide and insure a constant supply of oxygen of high concentration to satisfy the oxygen demand continuously for all the fish in your livewell for the 8-10 hour transport and livewell confinement … especially if you overcrowd your livewells and bait tanks in the summer.
+You must provide and ensure a constant supply of oxygen of high concentration to satisfy the oxygen demand continuously for all the fish in your livewell for the 8–10-hour transport and livewell confinement … especially if you overcrowd your livewells and bait tanks in the summer.

-The acute oxygen debt you cause is reversed with supplemental oxygen > 21%, not with air, mechanical aeration, air venturies, spray bars or high volume water pumps.
+The acute oxygen debt you cause is reversed with supplemental oxygen > 21%, not with air, mechanical aeration, air ventures, spray bars or high-volume water pumps.

 Mechanical aeration and livewell water pumps work great in the fall, winter and spring when the environmental water is cool.
-The 20% oxygen in air is plenty and supplemental livewell oxygen is usually not necessary…. unless you want to “SUPERCHARGE” your live bait with oxygen.
+The <20% oxygen in air is plenty, supplemental livewell oxygen is usually not necessary…. unless you want to “SUPERCHARGE” your live bait with oxygen.

 FACT: Do not confuse EPA Environmental DO standards in lakes, streams and rivers with dissolved oxygen (DO) standards required for live fish and live bait transport (livewell, bait tank and live haul tank).